DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Related Work

 \section{Related Work}

-This work intersects with several key areas of research: time series decomposition for isolating distinct temporal components, CD methods in time series, and emerging approaches for integrating these methods with deep learning models.
+This work intersects three areas: time series decomposition, causal discovery in time series, and the integration of decomposition with causal inference.

-\textbf{Time Series Decomposition and Representation Learning.} Classical decomposition techniques aim to separate a time series into trend, seasonal, and irregular components to simplify analysis \citep{stl}.
-Methods such as STL and moving averages \citep{stl, slutzky1937summation} assume relatively smooth or linear behavior and can struggle in multivariate or nonlinear settings.
-More flexible signal-processing approaches, including Empirical Mode Decomposition (EMD) and Variational Mode Decomposition (VMD) \citep{emd, vmd}, extract intrinsic mode functions that capture nonstationary and oscillatory patterns.
-However, these methods are primarily oriented toward frequency analysis rather than uncovering underlying causal structure.
+\textbf{Time series decomposition and representation learning.} Classical decomposition techniques separate a time series into trend, seasonal, and irregular components to simplify analysis~\citep{stl}.
+STL and moving-average methods~\citep{stl, slutzky1937summation} assume relatively smooth or linear behavior and can struggle in multivariate or nonlinear settings.
+Signal-processing approaches such as Empirical Mode Decomposition (EMD) and Variational Mode Decomposition (VMD)~\citep{emd, vmd} extract intrinsic modes that capture non-stationary and oscillatory patterns, but are oriented toward frequency analysis rather than causal structure.
+Deep architectures such as Transformers~\citep{vaswani2017attention}, Autoformer~\citep{wu2021autoformer}, Temporal Fusion Transformers~\citep{lim2021temporal}, and N-BEATS~\citep{oreshkin2019nbeats} learn multi-scale representations, but attention weights and learned basis blocks do not themselves identify causal structure.

-Recent deep learning architectures further advance decomposition by learning multiscale temporal representations.
-Attention-based models such as Transformers \citep{vaswani2017attention}, Autoformer \citep{wu2021autoformer}, and Temporal Fusion Transformers \citep{lim2021temporal} leverage self-attention or gating mechanisms to model long-range patterns, while N-BEATS \citep{oreshkin2019nbeats} explicitly decomposes series into trend and seasonal blocks.
-Although such architectures achieve state-of-the-art forecasting performance, they are not designed to identify causal relations: attention weights capture correlations or importance scores, but do not guarantee causal effects or distinguish spurious dependencies induced by trends and seasonal cycles.

-\textbf{Causal Discovery in Time Series Data.} Causal discovery methods seek to uncover causal structures within observational time series data, which is challenging due to autocorrelation, temporal dependencies, and non-stationarity \citep{runge2019inferring}.
-Traditional approaches such as Granger Causality \citep{granger1969investigating, zhang2024learning} assess causality by determining whether one time series can improve predictions of another.
-Although widely used, Granger causality assumes linear relationships and stationarity, leading to inaccuracies when applied to nonlinear or non-stationary time series data.